 Onakalikal: Refers to all the games played at the festival of Onam.
-Talappanthukali is a game played with a ball is a favourite game of men.
+Talappanthukali is a game played with a ball that is a favourite game of men.
 Men also play archery or Ambeyyal.
 Women engage themselves in making Pookkalam and also perform several traditional dances.

-Vallamkali Boat Race: It is also known as snake boat race.
+Vallamkali Boat Race: It is also known as the snake boat race.
 In a boat riding competition, around 100 boatmen compete with each other.
 This is the most famous among people over there.
-In various patterns the boats are decorated beautifully.
+In various patterns, the boats are decorated beautifully.
 Even several people visit the city to witness this race.

 Folk Dances: Women perform folk dances which is also a major attraction of the festival.
 Kaikottikali is a clap dance performed by women.
 While dancing they praise King Mahabali.
 They also dance in a circle and it is known as Thumbi Thullai.

 So, now you may have come to know about the Onam festival and how it is celebrated.